Financial "What If...?" Power For The AI Era

 Owner 1: “And we probably could push more bar specials in summer.”

-You: “Great — those are exactly the kinds of things this model is meant to test.
+You: “Great — those are exactly the kinds of things Strata-G is meant to test.
 You tell me the idea, we’ll run it through here, and you’ll see the P&L and cash flow impact right away.”

 You: “Here are the takeaways: